LazyIce/BigDataSystemAnalytics/Assignment1/README.md

 - Outlier test results for MNIST

 I used the images from Fashion-MNIST and the ground truth of my outlier images is "pant".
+The test results are as follows:

 |  Model | test1 | test2 | test3 | test4 | test5 | test6 | test7 | test8 | test9 | test10 |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |